aryadytm/wa-api/README.md

 2. Run `git clone https://github.com/aryadytm/wa-api`
 3. Change directory into `wa-api`
 4. Run `docker-compose up` then wait for few minutes
 5. The API should be running.
-Before you can send messages, you need to link your WA account by going to `https://rianto-public.loca.lt/link_wa_account` and then scan QR code.
+Before you can send messages, you need to link your WA account by going to `https://rianto-public.loca.lt/link_wa_account` and then scan QR code
 6. You can start sending WA messages using HTTP Request to (GET) `https://rianto-public.loca.lt/send_wa_message/{WA number}/{Message}`

 ## How it Works?